primefaces/primefaces/docs/9_0/core/clientsidevalidation.md

 - Compatible with Server Side Implementation.
 - Conversion and Validation happens at client side.
-- Partial Process&Update support for Ajax.
+- Partial Process & Update support for AJAX.
 - I18n support along with component specific messages.
 - Client side Renderers for message components.
 - Easy to write custom client converters and validators.